OPG Power Ventures (LON:OPG) Shares Down 8.8% – Time to Sell?

-OPG Power Ventures (LON:OPG – Get Free Report) last posted its quarterly earnings data on Friday, December 20th.
-The solar energy provider reported GBX 0.65 ($0.01) earnings per share (EPS) for the quarter.
-OPG Power Ventures had a net margin of 2.64% and a return on equity of 2.40%.
-On average, research analysts forecast that OPG Power Ventures Plc will post 1.1836862 EPS for the current year.
+OPG Power Ventures (LON:OPG – Get Free Report) last posted its quarterly earnings results on Friday, December 20th.
+The solar energy provider reported GBX 0.65 ($0.01) earnings per share for the quarter.
+OPG Power Ventures had a return on equity of 2.40% and a net margin of 2.64%.
+On average, equities research analysts anticipate that OPG Power Ventures Plc will post 1.1836862 earnings per share for the current year.

 OPG operates and develops power generation assets in India and currently has 414 MW in operation principally under the group captive model and 62MW of Solar assets.